 Recent federal legislation, commonly referred to as the “One Big Beautiful Bill Act,” includes significant changes to the Federal Direct Loan programs beginning July 1, 2026.
-These changes impact Parent PLUS Loans and eliminate the Graduate PLUS Loan program for new borrowers.
+These changes impact annual loan limits for part-time enrollment, Parent PLUS Loan limits, and eliminates the Graduate PLUS Loan program for new borrowers.

 Parent PLUS Loan